aejmmark/argumentor/docs/testing_doc.md

 ### Testing document

+## Automatic tests

 ![](/docs/images/jacoco.png)

-At the time most of the testing has been done using automatic JUnit tests.
+All files aside from the App.java file have automated JUnit tests.

 The tests can be run with: